doonstore/firebase-deploy/README.md

     name: Build and Deploy
     runs-on: ubuntu-latest
     steps:
-    - name: Deploy to Firebase Hosting
+    - name: Deploy to Firebase
       uses: doonstore/firebase-deploy@v1
       with:
         params: --only hosting